Quansight/.github/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all repositories and communities for Quansight-managed open-source projects regardless of whether or not the repository explicitly includes this document.
 The Code also applies in public spaces when an individual represents a project or its community.
+This Code of Conduct applies to all spaces and public repositories of Quansight on all platforms (including Github).
 Examples include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or in-person event.
 What constitutes representing a project may be further defined